 She sneered.
 “Not half through.
 I’ll never forgive you for what you did to me.
 You cheated me, you’ve driven me out of my home and now I’m in a no-man’s-land but good—there’s no place for me any more in Maycomb, and I’ll never be entirely at home anywhere else.”

 Several altercations follow.
 We get to see how different characters justify their stances.
-They are exactly the kinds of arguments I’m used to when the topic of animal rights comes up.
-This is proof of the constancy of the human brain – the irresistible urge to justify the status quo through self delusion, no matter how black and white the issue is on moral grounds.
+This is proof of the constancy of the human brain – the irresistible urge to justify the status quo through self-delusion, no matter how black and white the issue is on moral grounds.

 The book doesn’t stop here, but goes on to give some much needed comfort, for what it’s worth (through Uncle Jack, whose role in the novel makes him one of my favorite characters of all time).
 Uncle Jack asks Jean Louise to look at the other aspects of the world around her, to realize that it is not as doomed as it might seem: